manuel-mauky/ColorPuzzle/README.md

 Build the game
 --------------
 The project is maven based.
-To build the project simply run 'mvn clean install'.
+To build the project simply run `mvn clean install`.
-After this run 'mvn assembly:single' to create the executable jar and package all needed libraries into a 'zip' located in the 'target' folder.
+After this run `mvn assembly:single` to create the executable jar and package all needed libraries into a `zip` located in the `target` folder.